-These trees which grow naturally throughout the UK, are traditionally used for Christmas.
+These trees grow naturally throughout the UK and were traditionally used for Christmas.

 If you’re a stickler for tradition the Norway Spruce is for you!
 Considered the oldest traditional Christmas tree, it is bushy and well-shaped with short, light green needles and has a lovely pine fragrance.
 However, it must be watered regularly to keep needledrop to a minimum and has sharper needles than our Needlefast® trees.